 Essential oils have tons of great benefits and are a natural way to heal a variety of problems in the body, including allergies.
 Here’s some that are great for allergies:

-- Peppermint Oil: this is one of my favorites!
+- Peppermint Oil: This is one of my favorites!
 It is great for relieving headaches and reducing inflammation.
 I put a drop on my temples when I get a headaches, and it starts to relieve my headache right away!
 It also helps to soothe sore throats and clear out mucous.
 Diffuse it or apply it to your neck and chest.

-- Lavender Oil: reduces inflammation, is a natural anti-histamine, and helps to relieve headaches.
+- Lavender Oil: Lavender reduces inflammation, is a natural anti-histamine, and helps to relieve headaches.
 Diffuse a few drops in water.

-- Lemon Oil: supports lymphatic drainage.
+- Lemon Oil: Lemon supports lymphatic drainage.
 Apply a drop directly to each of your swollen lymph nodes.

-- Eucalyptus Oil: clears the lungs and sinuses and improves breathing.
+- Eucalyptus Oil: This clears the lungs and sinuses and improves breathing.
 Diffuse a few drops in water or mix a few drops with a carrier oil and apply it to your chest.